 As many a cyclocross racer have started to drift into the domain of the single chainring alongside the mountain bike movement, obviously this comes with its own issues and most pro’s are still sticking to their double set up regardless.
 Now CJ has always run singles and used a high mount seat tube chain guide in the past with never any issues only once dropping his chain in a season racing Eastern & London cyclocross leagues.

 Alas, with his new Specialized Crux Sport Carbon frame with its non-standard 31.8/34.9 seat tube that party was busted and shut down… Now a quick shake down in his local woods with only an inside chain catcher attached to his front derailleur mount saw him drop his chain at least seven times in a hour session, so solutions had to be found and mighty fast as a race weekend waits for no man (or boy).

-Well after some head scratching it was time to join the narrow wide party and see what the fuss was about and if it was the answer to his problems… Eventually we found a 36T 110 BCD specimen for his preferred set-up from a Canadian manufacturer called Blackspire at a reasonable £30.00 so ‘dropped’ the cash (pun intended) and waited for Mr Postie to do his stuff… Fast forward and upon receipt it was time see if it could dance.
+Well after some head scratching it was time to join the narrow wide party and see what the fuss was about and if it was the answer to his problems… Eventually we found a 36T 110 BCD specimen for his preferred set-up using a gear calculator from a Canadian manufacturer named Blackspire at a reasonable £30.00 so ‘dropped’ the cash (pun intended) and waited for Mr Postie to do his stuff… Fast forward and upon receipt it was time see if it could dance.